go-modules/modules/README.md

 This binder logs information to stdout.

 The *Bind* method binds a set of modules.
 All binding and injection occurs during this call.
 Modules implementing *Provider* will have their *Provide* method called.
-Exported module fields are scanned for 'provide', 'inject' or other registered tag keys.
+Exported fields are inspected for 'provide', 'inject' or other registered tag keys.
 ```go
 _ := binder.Bind(appModule, dataModule, serviceModule)